muchdogesec/stix2extensions/README.md

 1. define a schema for it in the `schemas` directory.
 2. create an entry for it in `stix2extensions` defining the properties
-3. add an entry in `generators/extension-definition.py` to auto generate the Extension Definition for your objects.
-Then run it `python3 generators/extension-definition.py`
+3. add an entry in `stix2extensions/_extensions.py` and `generators/extension-definition.py` to auto generate the Extension Definition for your objects.
+Then the script `python3 generators/extension-definition.py`
 4. optional: add an entry under `generators/example_objects/` for your custom object.
 This script should generate a dummy object to show others what it looks like (this is more likely to increase adoption).
 Then run the script `python3 generators/extension-definition.py`.
 5. optional: add an icon for your new object in our [stix2icons repository](https://github.com/muchdogesec/stix2icons).
 This will make it easy for graph viewers to render your object properly with an icon.